Black History Month is observed each October in the UK.Advertisement

 It’s a starting point for people across the country to explore and discover Black history and heritage.
 It’s also a time to celebrate Black culture and achievements from the past and present, while looking ahead to future possibilities.

-Blog Preston will be running a Black History Month series, featuring articles on history including the Windrush generation, what life is like for Black Prestonians today, and stories from the community.
+Blog Preston will be running a series of articles on Black history including the Windrush generation, what life is like for Black Prestonians today, and stories from the community.

 If you’d like to get involved and share your story, please email firstname.lastname@example.org.
 We’d love to hear from adults and children alike, and you can send information in written or video formats.